Description

 Chassis# 98780

-I would like to part with the rare Cadillac Landaulet Coupe as I would like to look more into early London-Brighton cars.
+I would like to part with the rare Cadillac Landaulet Coupe for healthy reasons.
 As this is one of the rarest American cars of the marque, the restoration should be completed and the car used regularly.

-In addition, there are hundreds more pictures and documents, and two complete sets of keys (ignition, doors and boot) that are part of the offer.
+In addition, there are hundreds of smaller spare parts, extra tyres, original manuals and two complete sets of keys (ignition, doors and boot) that are part of the offer.

 The car is currently located in Germany near the Dutch border.
 From my point of view it would be nice if the car would find its way back to its home country.
 I have experience in importing and exporting vehicles and would be happy to assist.
 A delivery to e. g. the port of Rotterdam is easily possible.
 The original American title is available.